 How do you treat ADHD?
 There are a plethora of answers for this.
 Like many other treatments for anything, what works for one, may not work for another.
 Depending upon your insurance issues, belief systems and money, the answers vary.

-Feingold Diet, worked well for my sister and her boys.
+Diets are a natural thing to try and in all honesty work for a lot of people!
+Things like the Feingold Diet, worked well for my sister and her boys.
 There is a lot of research out there for this side of symptom/disorder treatment, just Google!
 If you're going to try this though, may I recommend: The Kid-Friendly ADHD and Autism Cookbook: The Ultimate Guide to Gluten-Free, Casein-Free Diet by Pamela Compart and Dana Laake.

 I want to start off saying that don't let the Autism word scare you in any way!
 Once you start researching, you'll find that Autism and other things like ADHD have a lot in common.
 Secondly, though I whole heartedly, recommend this book, I was not asked to review nor have any affiliation with anyone that has anything to do with the writing or printing of the book.
 So, trust me when I tell you that it is a great, eye opening book for anyone researching food and ANY of your child's neurobiological issues.
 Once you've given it a healthy once over, you'll never look at food the same way, ever.